panzerdp/dmitripavlutin.com/content/posts/131-react-debounce-throttle/index.md

 [Try the demo.](https://codesandbox.io/s/use-callback-debouncing-0ch2q?file=/src/FilterList.js)

-`debounce(changeHandler, 300)` creates a debounced version of the event handled and `useCallback(debounce(changeHandler, 300), [])` makes sure to return the same instance of the debounced callback between re-renderings.
+`debounce(changeHandler, 300)` creates a debounced version of the event handled, and `useCallback(debounce(changeHandler, 300), [])` makes sure to return the same instance of the debounced callback between re-renderings.

 *The approach also works with creating throttled functions, e.g. `useCallback(throttle(callback, time), [])`.*